khayashidaSAP/iothandson/Exercise.md

 1. Open the drop down list
 	![](images/146.png)

-1. Enter "pw.greenhouse.pk" in the search box and select the Thing Type you have created earlier.
+1. Enter "yy.greenhouse.pk" in the search box and select the Thing Type you have created earlier.
 You need to choose the one with your workstation ID.
 Then click **OK**
 	![](images/147.png)

 1. Select all the common property sets and click **OK**